jhkillam/portfolio/README.md

 # portfolio
-This is for my public portfolio website.
+This repo is for my public portfolio website, https://killam.dev.